-These new rights are additional to your existing rights, so you don´t need to use you right to walk or take part in sports to do other things you need to do, like essential shopping, or visiting the pharmacy to collect or purchase medication.
+These new rights are additional to your existing rights, so you don't need to use your right to walk or take part in sports to do other things you need to do, like essential shopping, or visiting the pharmacy to collect or purchase medication.
 Please bear in mind you cannot use your vehicle to travel to a place for the purpose of walking or to take part in sporting activity.

 Looking for holiday ideas and travel inspiration?
 Find out more about our favourite recommended things to do on the Orihuela Costa or join the La Zenia community Facebook group and find out what's going on in the local area.